HANNAH KANG

 How much time should I budget per week?

+“I asked ‘is this working?’
+They said ‘define working.’
+I am now employed.”
 If you want to push hard within the class window, treat it like a real sprint: ~2 hours/day is a strong pace for consistent results.
 If you can’t hit that pace, you can still improve a lot—we’ll adjust scope so your progress stays honest and focused on fundamentals (not rushed surface polish).

 What if I fall behind or need more time to finish?